NeDether/mxVVVVVV/README.md

 The Devs of SMB Funk Mix and its Expansion

+# Trivia or someting (dont tell vavr about this)

+This takes place in a vipped copy of vvvvvv

+Vavr.jpeg as the ability to shape shift into multiple Vavr Memes

+Vavr.jpeg is a mixture of Vavr and Green Monika Takeover

+Viridian's Forum was rocked

+Viridian thought Vavr.jpeg was another Villi that was trapped in Dimension VVVVVV

+Vavr.jpeg has the ability to jump and to flip gravity

 # [Forever Engine](https://github.com/Yoshubs/FunkinForever)
 An open-source, modular, optimized, and HOPEFULLY easy to use [Friday Night Funkin'](https://www.newgrounds.com/portal/view/770371) mod engine!
 ----------------------------------------------